Growing Tomatoes in Planter Boxes: A Complete Guide

 Water slowly and deeply, soaking the soil until you see water drain out.
 Check the top inch of soil each day.
 If it’s dry, it’s time to water again.
 During hot summer months, your plants might need watering twice a day.

-Like wet soil, soil that’s too dry has negative consequences, including wilting, poor fruit development, and disease risk such as blossom end rot.
+Like wet soil, soil that’s too dry has negative consequences, including wilting, poor fruit development, and disease risk, such as blossom end rot.

 Self-Watering Planters Remove Watering Concerns

 The reservoir or wicking bed provides a consistent water supply.
 Plants can access moisture and transport it to their roots through capillary action.
 In short, the plants ensure they don't get too much or too little water.
-So, you're off the hook!
+So you're off the hook!

 Unlike other planters, you don't have to worry about drainage holes.
-With traditional pots, you need them or risk waterlogging your plants, but with sub-irrigated planters you don't.
+With traditional pots, you need them or risk waterlogging your plants, but with sub-irrigated planters, you don't.

 Learn more by reading this article, Why Self-watering Planters Are a Green Thumb’s Best Friend.

-Feeding Your Container Tomatoes
+How to Fertilize Your Container Tomatoes

 Tomatoes are heavy feeders.
 They use a lot of nutrients to support their rapid growth, deep root systems, and constant fruit production.
 In containers, those nutrients are used up and washed away faster than in the ground, so consistent feeding is key.